-The following table sets forth information regarding beneficial ownership of our share capital as of April 30, 2021 by:
+The following table sets forth information regarding beneficial ownership of our share capital as of March 31, 2023 by:

-- each person, or group of affiliated persons, known by us to beneficially own, or control or direct directly or indirectly, more than 5% of our common shares; - · each of our directors; - · each of our named executive officers; and - all of our current executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own, or control or direct directly or indirectly, more than 5% of our common shares; - each of our directors; - each of our named executive officers; and - · all of our current executive officers and directors as a group.

-The percentage ownership information is based on 29,846,000 common shares outstanding as of March 31, 2021.
+The percentage ownership information is based on 33,337,214 common shares outstanding as of March 31, 2023.

 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of more than 5% of our common shares.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include common shares issuable pursuant to the exercise of options that are either immediately exercisable or exercisable within 60 days of April 30, 2021.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
-Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.
+In addition, the rules include common shares issuable pursuant to the exercise of options that are either immediately exercisable or exercisable within 60 days of April 30, 2023.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.